-Shortly after taking office, Governor Corbett created an executive Marcellus Shale Advisory Commission (the "Commission"), principally comprising industry leaders and members of the Corbett administration, to study the impact of natural gas drilling on Pennsylvania.
+Shortly after taking office, Governor Corbett created an executive Marcellus Shale Advisory Commission (the "Commission") principally comprised of industry leaders and members of the Corbett administration to study the impact of natural gas drilling on Pennsylvania.
 The Commission, headed by Lieutenant Governor James Cawley, is due to submit its final report on July 22.
-The Commission was charged with the responsibility of developing a comprehensive strategic proposal for the responsible and environmentally sound development of the Marcellus Shale resources.
+The Commission was charged with the responsibility for developing a comprehensive strategic proposal for the responsible and environmentally sound development of the Marcellus Shale resources.